-- Research projects; - Fellowships created for new lawyers and senior lawyers to serve in legal services programs; - Create appropriate public service announcements and public education materials; - Launch of an honorary auxiliary board; - Launch of a national alumni association; and - Other pilot projects and initiatives.
+- \triangleright Research projects; - ▷ Fellowships created for new lawyers and senior lawyers to serve in legal services programs; - Create appropriate public service announcements and public education materials; - \triangleright Launch of an honorary auxiliary board; - ▷ Launch of a national alumni association; and

+\triangleright Other pilot projects and initiatives.

-LSC will continue to pursue the possibility of creating this internal capacity through a grant, or grants, that could provide the necessary financial support to establish such an operation.
+LSC will continue to pursue the possibility of creating this internal capacity through a grant (or grants) that could provide the necessary financial support to establish such an operation.
 This internal office would not in any way compete with fundraising efforts of LSC grantees.
-LSC Management, together with oversight from the Institutional Advancement Committee of the Board, sensitive to this issue, will work to assure that such competition for funds does not occur.
+LSC management, together with oversight from the Institutional Advancement Committee of the Board, sensitive to this issue, will work to assure that such competition for funds does not occur.

 In addition, LSC has recognized that many of its grantees need support in their own work of institutional advancement.
-With this internal advancement office, LSC will be able to provide such advice and assistance to grantees in this important area, as follows:
+With this internal advancement office, LSC will be able to provide advice and assistance to grantees in this important area, as listed below, and LSC will collaborate as appropriate with other organizations that provide development support to grantees:

-LSC will combine knowledge and insights from all of its communication efforts with those from the work of LSC's Institutional Advancement Committee to create materials and support training for grantees in their development efforts.

-LSC staff and LSC Board members will work with LSC grantees to develop and share common communications strategies and materials.

-Additionally, the recent start of the Institutional Advancement project will provide direction on how and when to deliver compelling messaging, on how to identify alternative sources, and on how to cultivate long-term relationships with donors.
-This information will be shared with grantees.
+- LSC will combine knowledge and insights from all of its communication efforts with those from the work of LSC's Institutional Advancement Committee to create materials and support training for grantees in their development efforts. - LSC (including members of the LSC Board, to the extent of their availability) will work with grantees to develop and share common communications strategies and materials. - LSC will share with its grantees strategies on how and when to deliver compelling messaging, on how to identify alternative sources, and on how to cultivate long-term relationships with donors.